 Can I Install Permeable Pavers Myself?

 A traditional concrete paver job installation can already be daunting especially if it’s large job.
 However, based on the level of detail involved to install a proper permeable concrete paver system, most people opt to have a professional handle their project’s installation.
-Between the excavation, the laying of geosynthetic fabric, the size of the aggregates, and the proper use of drainage hardscape installers have to be certified by ICPI to install permeable pavers to make sure they work properly.
-This designation requires the proper training to contractors so they know how to plan a job, estimating the proper flow of water, and understand various soil types.
+Between the excavation, the laying of geosynthetic fabric, the size of the aggregates, and the proper use of drainage and stormwater management, hardscape installers have to be certified by ICPI to install permeable pavers to make sure they work properly.
+This designation requires the proper training to contractors so they know how to plan a job, estimate the proper flow of water, and understand various soil types.
 These factors make it important to know how a total PICP system operates so please consider letting a professional handle your installation.
-If you were to install a permeable paver system yourself and it failed, the costs to have a professional come in and fix it would essentially double.
+If you were to install a permeable paver system yourself and it failed, the costs to have a professional come in and fix it would likely double.

 This blog is meant to provide you with comprehensive information about permeable concrete paver systems.
 If you are interested in having a permeable paver system installed we encourage you to do more research or contact your local Mutual Materials branch to get more information.